Explore Mount Triglav: A Guide to Hiking All 21 Trails

 The path of this Triglav tour will lead you to a turning point then turn left across a torrent riverbed.
 It will guide you up through the woods and become steeper with time, as it will reach the part secured with wedges (only necessary when the trail gets slippery).
 It will get easier once you reach the creek at the altitude of 1340 m and where the road to Macesnovec branches off.
 Continue across the torrent riverbed, reaching a path secured with steel cable.

 What follows is a dwarf pine area that becomes steeper and rocky, revealing a view of Debeli kamen (a big boulder at the end of the hill).
 Climbing up the gravel scree, you should reach an intersection.
-Take a right turn there, continuing in the direction of Stanič hut and Rjavine.
+Take a right turn there, continuing in the direction of Stanič hut and Rjavina.
 The steep slope will become easier and soon reach another intersection.
 The right path will lead you to Stanič hut, bypass the karst hole Pekel on the right side below and guide you upwards to the hut, revealing a beautiful view of Mt Triglav.

-Open from June to the end of September.
+Open from mid-June to September.

 -has two heated tavern spaces with 80 seats and a bar, 40 seats in front of the hut, 10 rooms with 82 beds, two shared rooms with 41 beds,